Project Update

-The B.C. government recently passed housing legislation that brings major changes to how Coquitlam plans for and supports growth.
+The B.C. government has passed housing legislation that brings major changes to how Coquitlam plans for and supports growth.
 This includes new rules for development around transit hubs – called Transit-Oriented Areas.
-To address these new rules, we will be updating the land uses and policies in our Official Community Plan and Zoning Bylaw through the Transit-Oriented Areas Update project.
+To address these new rules, we are updating the land uses policies, and regulations in our Official Community Plan and Zoning Bylaw through the Transit-Oriented Areas Update project.

 What is a Transit-Oriented Area?

-For residential or mixed-use lands within 800 metres of a rapid transit station, the City is required to:
+For residential or mixed-use lands within 800 metres of a SkyTrain station, the City is required to:

 We’re looking at how to: